SAP/cloud-active-defense/README.md

 # Security / Disclosure
 If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/SAP/cloud-active-defense/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

+# On the TODO list
+Features we plan to eventually release:
+  * adding a configuration specifying where to find information about the user's session.
+We want to use this to add session / logged in user information in the alert.
+  * show how to ingest alerts into fluentd for further processing (currently alerts are simply shown on the console)
+  * show how to deploy into SAP Kyma as an extension of the mesh service

 # Code of Conduct